rodenacker/FormSpamPrevention/README.md

 ## How it works

-This method implments a small bit of Javascript that converts elements that use a custom tag (in this case \<f-f>\</f-f>) to any other html form element when a page loads.
-When using this method the page html does not need to contain any input, select or textarea elements that automated systems can populate (works in June 2022).
+This method implments a small bit of Javascript that converts one html element to another one.
+The example below converts \<f-f>\</f-f> elements to other html form elements when the page loads.
+When using this method a page html does not need to contain any input, select or textarea elements that bots populate (works in June 2022).

 ## Usage